 Non-linear storytelling is established practice in the world of computer games, but has found a niche within informal learning environments such as museums, visitor centres and digital installations.
 Multi-award-winning design consultancy Bright White Ltd, based in York, UK, now has as many writers as designers.
 Chris and Lara have been creating non-linear stories for diverse applications in this field, from blood-soaked medieval battlefields, through augmented reality studies of the Scottish built environment, to helping an audience to learn from survivors of the Holocaust.
 They share their experience, and encourage writers to explore non-linear storytelling.

-F5: a) Phyzzing: When Science and Poetry and Poets Collaborate – Miranda Barnes, Sarah Watkinson, Stephen Payne
+F5: a) Phyzzing: When Science and Poetry and Poets Collaborate – Miranda Barnes, Jonathan Taylor, Stephen Payne

 Miranda Barnes met fellow writer Tania Hershman in the practice-based creative writing PhD programme at Bath Spa University, and an ‘off-PhD’ writing collaboration inspired by physics called ‘Phyzzing’ was born.
 Miranda has continued seeking out the ways poets can explore science in poetry, both in solitary and collaborative work.
 Joining Miranda will be poet-scientists Sarah Watkinson and Stephen Payne.
 Unlike Miranda, Sarah and Stephen’s primary careers were in science: fungal biology and cognitive science respectively.
 The poets will talk about their own use of science, share some of their writing, and open the discussion to see how they can inspire more writers to play with science.